 I absolutely love that this little cabin stands for big ideals.
 Not only are they welcoming to all races, religions, sexual orientations, genders, and nationalities, but they take a stand on where they get their ingredients.
 They make sure they are fresh, local, and sustainable.

-They serve fair-trade coffee and purchase organic and farm-raised beef from Coon's Age Farm less than 100 miles from the restaurant.
-Their bread is locally made at Wheat Montana Bakery (150 miles away is local in this area) and they reduce, reuse, and recycle – a simple, effective way to help save the planet.
+They serve fair-trade coffee and purchase organic and farm-raised beef from Coon's Age Farm, less than 100 miles from the restaurant.
+Their bread is locally made at Wheat Montana Bakery (150 miles away is local in this area), and they reduce, reuse, and recycle – a simple, effective way to help save the planet.

-The restaurant sources their smoked salmon from Northern Lights Smokery, which smokes fish caught by local fishermen.
+The restaurant sources its smoked salmon from Northern Lights Smokery, which smokes fish caught by local fishermen.
 They even use eco-friendly to-go boxes for leftovers and purchased their furniture from Cooke City's Republic Creek Furniture.

 Is this an amazing business or what?

 Grab a meal here if you're in Cooke City and Silver Gate, Montana for the summer because, while it's unlikely you'll be there in the winter, they close for the season in early October.
 But they reopen in the spring!